watson-developer-cloud/node-red-labs/README.md

 ![ScreenShot](https://github.com/NodeREDWatson/Watson-Node-Red-Samples/blob/master/images/Language%20Translation/LT_Debug.jpg)

-you can also copy the code for the flow here and import it from cliboard into Node-RED:
+You can also copy the code for the flow here and import it from cliboard into Node-RED:

 ![Language Translation flow](https://github.com/NodeREDWatson/Watson-Node-Red-Samples/blob/Language-Identification/flows/Language%20Translation/LT_flow.txt)